anu-tiwari/Assembler-Simulator/README.md

   * binary to decimal
 * The Shell file `run` inside the `SimpleSimulator` directory contains the relevant instruction to run `Main.py`.

-## Bonus Question has been attempted at the end of the `Main.py` file in the SimpleSimulator directory.
+## Question 3 (Bonus) has been attempted at the end of the `Main.py` file in the SimpleSimulator directory.